Cicada Mania

 cicada mouth part

-Tip of the day: If you want to avoid cicadas, don’t use power tools, drills, saws, lawn mowers, weed whackers, leaf blowers, etc. in their presence.
-Cicadas think the sound made by these tools and machines are other cicadas.
+Tip of the day: If you want to avoid cicadas, don’t use power tools, drills, saws, lawnmowers, weed whackers, leaf blowers, etc. in their presence.
+Cicadas think the sounds made by these tools and machines are other cicadas.
 Female cicadas want to mate with the male cicadas they think they’re hearing, and male cicadas want to compete.
 If you can, use these tools in the morning or close to dusk when the temperatures are cooler, and cicadas are less active.

 What is the purpose of cicadas?